jedfarm/zipgrade/README.md

 # ZIPGRADE

 This repository contains two Excel macros (FormatZipGrade.bas and eMail.bas) which were written with the intention of improving the user experience when working with Zip Grade (a web/mobile app alternative to Scantron).
-DISCLOSURE: Some code has been taken from resources online and modified at our convenience.

 ## What they do: